Coronavirus drug hopefuls are cheap to make but may be in short supply

 Meanwhile, decades-old malaria medicine hydroxychloroquine - touted by President Donald Trump and others as a possible game changer despite no scientific proof it works - costs 8 cents.

-Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s lung drug Esbriet and arthritis treatment Avastin, as well as an AbbVie HIV drug and a Hepatitis C cocktail.
+Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s lung drug Esbriet and rheumatoid arthritis treatment Actemra, as well as an AbbVie HIV drug and a Hepatitis C cocktail.

 “Should repurposed drugs demonstrate efficacy against COVID-19, they could be manufactured profitably at very low costs,” the authors wrote, giving range of between $1 and $29 per course of treatment.